cysouw/diathesis/text/c06_prepositions.md

 ### Causal *durch* and *von* {#sec:prepositions-durch}

 The preposition *durch*, roughly meaning 'through' in its spatial meaning [@next a], has a widespread adverbial usage describing a ~~cause~~ [@next b].
 In this non-governed adverbial usage it is often still possible to use the paraphrase *dadurch, dass* [@next c].
-Together with purposive *für* from the previous section, this is a second exception to the claim that this *da-* paraphrase is an indication of governed usage.
+Together with purposive *für* from the previous section, this is a second exception to the claim that this *da‑* paraphrase is an indication of governed usage.

 ::: ex
 a.
 Ich laufe durch den Regen.